-- 1. The Chief of Campus Safety or designee shall contact the appropriate local law enforcement agency to report the student as a missing person and the local law enforcement agency will take charge of the investigation; and - 2.
-The Vice President for Student Affairs or designee shall work in conjunction with the Chief of Campus Safety or designee to notify the emergency contact (for students 18 and over) or the emergency contact and the parent/ quardian (for students under the age of 18) that the student is believed to be missing. - 3.
+The Director of Student Services or designee shall work in conjunction with the Director of Campus Safety and Security or designee to notify the emergency contact (for students 18 and over) or the emergency contact and the parent/guardian (for students under the age of 18) that the student is believed to be missing.

 The Crisis Response Team will convene.